awsdocs/aws-parallelcluster-user-guide/doc_source/slurm-protected-mode-v3.md

 **`cloud-init-output` log\(`/var/log/cloud-init-output.log`\) on the compute nodes**

-After obtaining the bootstrap failure node private IP address in the `clustermgtd` log, you can find the corresponding compute node log by either logging into the compute node or by following the guidance in [Retrieving and preserving logs](troubleshooting-v3-get-logs.md) to retrieve logs\.
+After obtaining the bootstrap failure node private IP address in the `clustermgtd` log, you can find the corresponding compute node log by either logging into the compute node or by following the guidance in [Retrieving and preserving cluster logs](troubleshooting-v3-get-logs.md) to retrieve logs\.
 In most cases, the `/var/log/cloud-init-output` log from the problematic node shows the step that causes the compute node bootstrap failure\.